Social security contributions

 Certain persons may be exempt from paying social security contributions, provided that the following requirements are met:

-- The employment relationship with the home country employer is maintained and the person continues to pay social security contributions to one's home country social security system.
+- The employment relationship with the home country employer is maintained and the person continues to pay social security contributions to his home country social security system.

 - The person's stay in Spain is limited to a few years (usually between one to five years, depending on the social security agreement in force between Spain and the home country).